Flank/flank/README.md

 > Access Not Configured.
 Cloud Tool Results API has not been used in project 764086051850 before or it is disabled.

 This error means authentication hasn't been setup properly.
-See `Autenticate with a service account` in this readme.
+See `Authenticate with a service account` in this readme.